What is Jamie Oliver’s Kitchen Garden Project all about ?

 Where is the project available?

-The Kitchen Garden Project resources are written to meet the needs and standards of education set out in the national curriculum in England, where cooking and growing are compulsory.
-Right now, membership is limited to government-recognised schools within the UK, but we would love to invite schools around the world to join the Food Revolution and get involved in their own way.
+The Kitchen Garden Project resources have been written to meet the needs and standards of education set out in the national curriculum in England, where cooking and growing are compulsory.
+They are available to school and nurseries through the Food for Life programme which operates in England and Wales.

 For schools outside the UK, visit our friends at the Edible Schoolyard Project, The Good Foundation and the Stephanie Alexander Kitchen Garden Foundation for more great material to help get your school cooking and growing.
 And, of course, remember to join us on Food Revolution Day to help keep cooking skills alive.